segmentio/segment-docs/guides/best-practices/user-deletion-suppression.md

 Segment cannot guarantee that data is deleted from your Destinations.
 When you issue a user deletion request, Segment forwards the request to supported streaming Destinations.
 You must still contact these Destinations to confirm that they have executed the request.

 **NOTE:**  If you have the Amplitude destination enabled in one or more sources, you’ll must include Amplitude’s secret key in each destination(s) settings so they can accept the deletion request.
-(You add it in the Amplitude destination settings, under “Secret Key”).
+(You add it in the Amplitude destination settings, under "Secret Key").
 You can find your Secret Key on the [General Settings](https://amplitude.zendesk.com/hc/en-us/articles/235649848-Settings#project-general-settings) of your Amplitude project.